darena-solutions/bluebuttonpro-public/docs/source/technical-reference/importing-data.rst

    FHIR server.
 To keep the EOB and also create it in the FHIR server instead of discarding it, set this query parameter to ``true``.

-In addition to these query parameters, a :doc:`FHIR server context <header-values>` header is required.
+In addition to these query parameters, a :ref:`FHIR server context <header-values>` header is required.
 This indicates which FHIR server the resources should be created in.
 Once all this information is obtained the request can be made: